centrifugal/helm-charts/charts/centrifugo/README.md

   - All service-specific configuration (port, type, annotations, labels, etc.) now colocated with the `useSeparate` flag in the same section

 **Added:**
+- `existingSecret` - Simple reference to an external Kubernetes Secret (all keys loaded as environment variables)
 - `servers` section - Explicit configuration for Centrifugo server endpoints (external, internal, grpc, uniGrpc) with extensible properties per server
 - `envFrom` parameter to populate environment variables from ConfigMaps or Secrets (useful for bulk importing secrets from External Secrets Operator, Sealed Secrets, etc.)
 - Pod-level configuration: